irods/irods_docs/manual/irods_rule_language.md

 # iRODS Rule Language

-The iRODS Rule Language is a language provided by iRODS to define policies and actions in the system.
+The iRODS Rule Language is a domain specific language (DSL) provided by iRODS to define policies and actions in the system.
 The iRODS Rule Language is tightly integrated with other components of iRODS.
 Many frequently used policies and actions can be configured easily by writing simple rules, yet the language is flexible enough